carltonj2000/coffee-supplychain-dapp/README.md

 - Install browser extension [MetaMask](https://metamask.io/).
 - Start the `Ganache GUI`.
 - Import the accounts from the `Ganache GUI` to metamask.
+- If accounts were previously imported and if necessary in `MetaMask` all the accounts can be reset via `Settings`->`Reset Account`.
 - All the following commands should be run in the `project-6` directory.
 - Run the contract tests via: `truffle test --network ganachegui`.
 - Deploy the contract by running the following command in the :